dsilvalo28/AIVA-DAIA/README.md

 - pyabc 0.10.1

 ## Docker
-To create a docker image use the following command:
-- docker build -t "application_name" .
-- docker run "application_name"
+To launch the docker-compose app in one terminal use:
+- `sudo dockerd`

+In other terminal use:
+- `sudo docker-compose build`
+- `sudo docker-compose up`

 ## Authors
 - Daniel Hernández Ferrándiz